sergev/snobol3/README.md

 6. **No builtin functions**: There are no builtin functions.

 7. **Arithmetic precedence**: Parentheses for arithmetic are not needed.
 Normal precedence applies.
-Because of this, the arithmetic operators `/` and `*` must be set off by space.
+The arithmetic operators `/` and `*` must be set off by space.

 8. **Assignments**: The right side of assignments must be non-empty.